Vitamin B12 for plant-based kids. Why does it matter, where does it come from, and how much do children need? Here’s what you need to know.

 Vitamin B12 supplements come in many forms, such as cyanocobalamin, methylcobalamin, adenosylcobalamin, and hydroxocobalamin.

 Some research in adults shows that the bioavailability of these forms is similar.
-Other research suggests that to achieve adequate intake, higher amounts of the methyl and adenosyl forms are best.
+But, other research suggests that to achieve adequate intake, higher amounts of the methyl and adenosyl forms are best.

 Research in children is sparse and mainly done on cyanocobalamin, but this form is less likely to be found in individual B12 supplements.